Sinamajidi/Python-Smart-Painter/README.md

 > etc.

-> For Better Response (Like Keyboard Interrupt) I Recommend you to use Terminal or Command Prompt (CMD) as Python Executor instead of Powershell or IDE Shell.
+> For Better Response (to ensure Keyboard Interrupt is activated) I Highly Recommend you to use Terminal or Command Prompt (CMD) as Python Executor instead of Powershell or IDE Shell.